 At CT, features of simple silicosis include:

 - hilar and mediastinal lymphadenopathy: may precede the appearance of parenchymal nodular lesions

 - common and typically occurs at the periphery of the node

 Classic complicated silicosis

-On a chest radiograph, complicated silicosis is usually indicated by large symmetric bilateral opacities which are:
+On a chest radiograph, complicated silicosis is usually indicated by large symmetric bilateral opacities that are: